 Siobhan and Dave were delighted with their wedding photographs.
 They thought that they looked beautiful and very natural.
-This is always one of the most rewarding part of wedding photography for me.
-I feel that brides look at their most beautiful on their wedding day when you do not pose them too heavily.
+Always one of the most rewarding part of wedding photography for me.
+Brides look at their most beautiful on their wedding day when you do not pose them too heavily.
 Also wedding guests look at their very best when they do not feel like they are being photographed.